graasp/graasp-lab-symmetrical-figures/README.md

-# Graasp Lab Ovarian Cycle
+# Graasp Lab Symmetrical Figures

-The lab allows the learner to identify the tools needed to draw symmetrical figures with respect to a point or relative to a line.
+The lab allows the learner to identify the tools needed to draw symmetrical figures with respect to a point or relative to a line.(The drawing is not yet possible in this version)

 This Lab was created using [Graasp App Starter React](https://github.com/react-epfl/graasp-app-starter-react)